Pre-Professional Programs

 Medicine

 Students can complete the pre-medicine requirements for the medicine program at the University of Saskatchewan at the University of Regina.
-Students must complete a 4-year baccalaureate preparatory degree to be eligible to apply to the College of Medicine.
-Specific courses are required.
-As well, students are required to write the MCAT for admission.
-The most up-to-date requirements and notice of upcoming changes will be posted on the College of Medicine website at www.usask.ca/medicine.
+Students must complete any four-year bachelor degree within five years to be eligible to apply to the College of Medicine.
+Specific courses are recommended for MCAT preparation, and an Indigenous studies course is also required.
+All applicants must write the MCAT for admission.

 Students looking to apply to medical schools other than the U of S are able to complete their pre-med requirements here, but should check the various Medical Schools for their particular admission requirements.
 These students are welcome to consult with our advisors to ensure they get everything they need.
 Pre-medicine courses completed at the University of Regina can be used toward a variety of programs at the University of Regina.